shas123123/MelanomaSkinCancerDetection_CNN/README.md

 <p>- The plots demonstrate a significant reduction in the gap between the training accuracy and validation accuracy compared to the previous model, reaching approximately 75% accuracy on the validation set.

 <p>- The difference between the training accuracy and validation accuracy is now minimal.

+ ### Conclusion
+- The model showed promising results in detecting melanoma in skin images with high accuracy, sensitivity, and specificity.
+The deployment of the model in a dermatologist's workflow has the potential to reduce manual effort in the diagnosis of melanoma.

 ## Technologies Used
+- TensorFlow - version 2.4.0
+- Keras - version 2.5.0
-- library - version 1.0
+- Numpy - version 1.19.2
-- library - version 2.0
+- Matplotlib - version 3.3.1
-- library - version 3.0
+- Sklearn - version 0.24.1

 ## References